 Enter your email & I'll send it to your inbox.
 Plus, get great new recipes from me every week!

-No fancy jars.
-No water bath canning.
-Just a sliced red onion and a quick vinegar brine.
-They start softening within 30 minutes, but if you can wait a couple of hours, they turn a gorgeous pink and taste even better.
+They start softening within 30 minutes, but if you can wait a couple of hours, they develop even more flavor and an even brighter color.

-- Keeps in the fridge for up to 2 weeks
+- Keeps in the refrigerator for up to 2 weeks

 Ingredients You'll Need

-You only need five ingredients to make this quick pickled red onions recipe:
+You only need five ingredients to make this pickled red onions recipe.

-- Sugar – Just enough to mellow out the vinegar.
+- Sugar.
+Just enough to mellow the vinegar.

-- Salt – Kosher or sea salt both work.
+- Salt.
+Kosher salt or sea salt both work well.

-📌 See the printable recipe card below for full instructions.
+See the printable recipe card below for exact measurements.

 Quick Overview